Akinnadejubukky/Shopbot-UI/README.md

-This project is a work in progress, and I am done, I will update you on how to get it up and running on your local machine.
+This project is a work in progress, when I am done, I will update you on how to get it up and running on your local machine.

 `Technologies` <br>
 ==JavaScript==<br>